Section: Fellowships and Exchanges

 We aim to have a shortlist of three for this appointment.
 The closing date for applications is the end of APRIL so that the candidate can be in residence as early as possible in the following academic year (the academic year runs from September until May only).
 The age range is up to 45 - i.e. younger to middle scholars, not those already well established.

 The subject area is 'Contemporary History' - which covers a broad field including political activism, journalism, historiography, historical anthropology and research addressing cultural, political, social and economic change in South Asia in recent decades.
 This is a research appointment and whilst in Edinburgh you are expected to undertake a combination of writing and research on your chosen topic.
+You should ideally identify appropriate staff with whom to collaborate or to mentor your research while you are here.

 Applicants must be Indian citizens, resident, and pursuing their academic careers in India.